About Phillips County

 To search for someone recently arrested in Phillips County, Arkansas, you can contact the Phillips County Detention Center.
 They maintain records of current inmates and can provide information on recent arrests.
 You may also visit their facility located at 620 Cherry Street, Helena, AR 72342, or call them at (870) 338-5555 for assistance with an inmate lookup process.

 Mugshots or booking photos in Phillips County, Arkansas, can be obtained from the Phillips County Sheriff's Office.
 They may provide access to these records through their office located at 620 Cherry Street, Helena, AR 72342.
-Additionally, some mugshots may be available on their official website or through a public records request under the Arkansas Freedom of Information Act.
+Some mugshots may be available on their official website or through a public records request under the Arkansas Freedom of Information Act.

 To obtain a criminal background check in Phillips County, Arkansas, you should contact the Arkansas State Police, which handles background checks statewide.
 You can request a background check through their online portal or by visiting their office.
 Locally, you may also inquire at the Phillips County Sheriff's Office for guidance on the process.